 What's more, when you arrive at the Pyramid, you will notice that there are separate lines for different types of tickets, and if you have a "reduced mobility" ticket, you can queue in a different line.
 Don't worry, if you go with time it is rare that you will have to wait longer than the rest.
-In addition, the elevators are glass and with a futuristic touch, sure to leave the children speechless.
+In addition, the elevators are glass and with a futuristic touch, sure to leave the kids speechless.

 5. Give the kids a map of the Louvre

 The best way to make children feel comfortable is to include them in the visit in a direct way and let them participate.
 One of the best ways is to give them a map, so they will begin to see the search for works as a kind of "scavenger hunt. "

 You will see how excited they will be in the museum, looking for works on the map and following clues.
 Remember that children are not old enough or mature enough to appreciate a visit like the Louvre; however, you can make sure they have fun within limits and are motivated.